Message from Dean Youngblade

 Dear College of Health and Human Sciences Community,

-As a community, we are saddened and angered by the horrific killing of George Floyd last week.
+On May 25, the anniversary of the horrific killing of George Floyd, we pause to reflect and remember.
 This and the many recent acts of violence and hate against individuals of color around the country expose the systems that perpetuate racism, anti-Blackness, and bias in our society, and that are deeply rooted in our nation’s history.

 As a College, we are committed to principles of equity and inclusive excellence, and being allies to our faculty, staff, and students of color.
 Take a moment to learn how you can take action to ensure that our University environment remains welcoming for everyone to work and learn.
 I encourage you to read and utilize the resources on the Vice President for Diversity website.
 Subscribe to the Diversity Newsletter, and spend time in the “Educate Yourself” section to learn more about diversity, equity, and inclusion.
 Follow the University planning for the Race, Bias, and Equity Initiative website and see how you can engage with it.